franciscoengenheiro/concurrent-problem-sets/README.md

       returns immediately.
     - **retry-path-on-success**
-        - the `futureToReturn` is not yet complete, and this thread sees that the stage associated with the handler completed succesfully, and as such it tries to mark the `futureToReturn` a*completed*, but enters a retry cycle since another thread might have done that in the meantime.
+        - the `futureToReturn` is not yet complete, and this thread sees that the stage associated with the handler completed succesfully, and as such it tries to mark the `futureToReturn` as *completed*, but enters a retry cycle since another thread might have done that in the meantime.
       If the thread is successful in marking the `futureToReturn` as *completed*, it will complete it successfully with the result of the input stage and return.